ChenJiaoyan/X-TL/README.md

 # Transfer Learning Explanation

-This project contains some code examples, flight ontology and data for the paper "Knowledge-based Transfer Learning Explanation".
+This project contains some code examples, flight ontology and data used in the paper "Knowledge-based Transfer Learning Explanation, KR 2018".

 ./Data/HowToAccessData.md: Information for data access and download